 Childcare costs paid for by an employer may be exempt from both income tax and NICs.
 This applies to a place in an employer operated nursery and to Employer Supported Childcare as long as the claimant entered the Scheme before 4 October 2018.
-In the latter case, the exemption is limited and excess amounts are subject to tax and NICs.
-Employer Supported Childcare closed to new claimants and is being replaced with Tax-Free Childcare (see the Family Matters section of this guide).
+In the latter case.

+the exemption is limited and

+excess amounts are subject to tax and NICs.
+Employer Supported Childcare is now closed to new claimants and has been replaced by Tax-Free Childcare (see the Family Matters section of this guide).

-Employees who qualify for both schemes are able to choose which scheme they wish to use but families cannot benefit from both schemes at the same time.
+Employees who qualify for both schemes are able to

+choose which scheme they wish to use but families cannot benefit from both schemes at the same time

-Pension Contributions
+Pension contributions